kavitakoli19/JavaInterviewQuestion/DesignPatterns.md

 ## Creational Design Patterns :
-  - 1. Abstract factory :: Lets you produce families of related objects without specifiying there concrete classes.
+  - 1. Abstract factory :: Abstract Factory provides interfaces for creating families of related or dependent objects without specifying their concrete classes. ex .
+XML API implements abstract factory.
+There is a class name SchemaFactory.

   - 2. Builder :: Lets you construct complex objects step by step.
 The pattern allows you to produce different types and representations of an object using the same construction code.